mlswg/mls-protocol/draft-ietf-mls-protocol.md

 that is outside the group.
 For example, a Delivery Service might propose to remove a member of a group has been inactive for a long time, or propose adding a newly-hired staff member to a group representing a real-world team.
-Proposals originating outside the group are identified by an `preconfigured` or `new_member` SenderType in MLSPlaintext.
+Proposals originating outside the group are identified by a `preconfigured` or `new_member` SenderType in MLSPlaintext.

 The `new_member` SenderType is used for clients proposing that they themselves